“The best thing about flying first class was that you could be as nutty as a fruitcake and were still treated as the Queen of Sheba.”

 Take the Bus or a Car If You Are Six Hours or Less From Your Destination

-It is also often worth considering driving (or even taking the bus or train) if you can get to your destination in less than five to six hours.
+It is also often worth considering driving (or even taking the bus or train) if you can reach your destination in less than five to six hours.
 (Cars, buses, and trains are handy if your destination is in or near downtown).
 Usually, it takes almost five to six hours to travel between two destinations by plane, by the time you account for the following.

-- A 30 minute or so trip to the airport.
+- A 30-minute or so trip to the airport.

 - An hour to an hour and a half at the airport to go through security and check-in and then wait for and board the flight.

 - A 30-minute or an hour trip from the airport to your destination.